 - Be treated with respect and dignity by our personnel, network doctors and other health care professionals. - Privacy and confidentiality for treatments, tests and procedures you receive.
-See Notice of Privacy Practices in your benefit plan documents for a description of how we protect your personal health information. - Voice concerns about the service and care you receive. - Register complaints and appeals concerning your health plan and the care provided to you. - Get timely responses to your concerns. - Candidly discuss with your doctor the appropriate and medically necessary treatment options for your conditions, regardless of cost or benefit coverage. - Access doctors, health care professionals and other health care facilities. - Participate in decisions about your care with your doctor and other health care professionals. - Get and make recommendations regarding the organization's rights and responsibilities policies. - Get information about UnitedHealthcare, our services, network doctors and health care professionals. - Be informed about, and refuse to participate in, any experimental treatment. - Have coverage decisions and claims processed according to regulatory standards, when applicable. - Choose an advance directive to designate the kind of care you wish to receive should you become unable to express your wishes.
+See Notice of Privacy Practices in your benefit plan documents for a description of how we protect your personal health information. - Voice concerns about the service and care you receive. - Register complaints and appeals concerning your health plan and the care provided to you. - Get timely responses to your concerns. - Candidly discuss with your doctor the appropriate and medically necessary treatment options for your conditions, regardless of cost or benefit coverage. - Access doctors, health care professionals and other health care facilities. - Participate in decisions about your care with your doctor and other health care professionals. - Get and make recommendations regarding the organization's rights and responsibilities policies. - Get information about us, our services, and network doctors and health care professionals. - Be informed about, and refuse to participate in, any experimental treatment. - Have coverage decisions and claims processed according to regulatory standards, when applicable. - Choose an advance directive to designate the kind of care you wish to receive should you become unable to express your wishes. - Obtain current information concerning a diagnosis, treatment and prognosis from any network doctor in terms that you can understand.
+If appropriate, this information will be made available to another person acting on your behalf.